magnesiumdreamz/openmw-zink-dlss5-kit/README.md

 ## Optional: HBAO + VAIO shader wizard

-Already using Rafael's Shader Pack?
-Run **`scripts/Start-PostProcessingWizard.cmd`** to apply the optional HBAO/VAIO compatibility patch or restore its backups.
+If you are using Rafael's Shader Pack, run **`scripts/Start-PostProcessingWizard.cmd`** to apply the optional HBAO/VAIO compatibility patch or restore its backups.
 It preserves your settings and refuses unsupported shader versions.
-Both effects compiled in our test, but a fix for driver hangs is **not yet confirmed**.
 See [setup, supported files, and rollback](docs/postprocessing-compatibility.md).

 ## Demo